Artificial intelligence (AI) and machine learning (ML) are the new hot and trendy in technology. Yet AI has been around for a while.

-ML vs AI
+ML vs AI:

 Simply put, AI is the umbrella term for the theory and development of computer systems that perform tasks that would normally require human intelligence, i.e. try to simulate intelligent behavior in computers.
 On this basis, ML is a tool to create AI.

-Two types of machine learning
+Two types of machine learning:

 This type of ML can be compared to a student-teacher relationship.
 The teacher, a human programmer, provides input from which the student, the ML model, learns to infer underlying patterns.

 Two examples of this type are classification and regression.

-Classification: you feed your algorithm item characteristics and a set of categories into which these items can be sorted.
+- Classification: you feed your algorithm item characteristics and a set of categories into which these items can be sorted.
 The algorithm then searches for patterns in how these item characteristics are categorized, so that it can also correctly categorize new items based on its findings.
 For instance, if flowers with a certain height and color grow in a specific region, then new flowers with those features should fall into the category that can grow in this region.

-Regression: analyzes the relationship between variables and their effect on certain characteristics.
+- Regression: analyzes the relationship between variables and their effect on certain characteristics.
 For instance, how does the color of a flower impact its price?
 By discovering these causal effects, the algorithm can accurately set price points for new flowers.